 ASU 2015-17 - In November 2015, the FASB issued ASU 2015-17.
-ASU 2015-17 provides amendments to ASC No. 740, "Income Taxes," which simplify the presentation of deferred income taxes by eliminating the requirement to separate deferred income tax assets and liabilities into current and noncurrent amounts in a classified statement of financial position and requiring deferred tax assets and liabilities to be classified as noncurrent in a classified statement of financial position.
-The amendments in this update are effective either prospectively or retrospectively during interim and annual periods beginning after December 15, 2016, with early adoption permitted.
+ASU 2015-17 provides amendments to ASC No. 740, "Income Taxes," which simplify the presentation of deferred income taxes by eliminating the requirement to separate deferred income tax assets and liabilities into current and noncurrent amounts in a classified statement of financial position and requiring deferred tax assets and liabilities to be classified as noncurrent in a classified statement of financial position permitted.
+The Company adopted ASU 2015-17 prospectively during interim and annual periods beginning after December 15, 2016, with early adoption permitted.
 The Company adopted ASU 2015-17 prospectively as of December 31, 2015 and changed its presentation of deferred income tax assets and liabilities on its consolidated statement of financial condition such that the Company classifies all deferred income tax assets and liabilities as noncurrent.
 This change had no effect on the prior period information included on the Consolidated Statements of Financial Condition in this Annual Report on Form 10-K, or the Company's 2014 Annual Report on Form 10-K.